First Decade (February 11, 1987 to February 10, 1996)

 February 26, 2002

-Deposed President Joseph Estrada admits having signed “the Jose Velarde” secret account of P500 million in Equitable-PCI Bank.
-But Estrada insists he merely signed as guarantor of a loan being secured from the bank by one of his businessman friends, plastics king William Gatchalian.
+Deposed President Joseph Estrada admitted to having signed “the Jose Velarde” secret account of P500 million in Equitable-PCI Bank, presenting a troubling image of financial impropriety that contributed to public distrust in his administration.
+Despite his confession, Estrada insisted that he merely signed as a guarantor of a loan being secured by one of his businessman friends, the plastics king William Gatchalian, illustrating the tenuous relationship between political figures and business interests in the Philippines.

 October 4, 2003

-Gloria Macapagal-Arroyo declared in December 2002 she would not contest the May 2004 presidential election.
-But today she reverses and decides to run.
+Gloria Macapagal-Arroyo declared in December 2002 that she would not contest the May 2004 presidential election.
+However, today she reversed this decision and announced her intention to run, further intensifying the political landscape in a country fraught with instability and division.

 November 20, 2003